We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

-To beat the market means that your stock investments will need to outperform the underlying index of stocks.
+To beat the market means that your stock investments must outperform the underlying index of stocks.
 In the USA, the market to beat is generally the 8% annual return of the S&P500 index.
 Anyone could beat the market in a single year, but outperforming the market over the long term is the challenge.

-Beta measures the relationship between the movement of a company’s stock price and the stock market index.
-If a stock on the S&P500 index has a beta of 2, this means that historically if the index moves up by 1 point, the stock is expected to increase by 2 points.
+Beta measures the relationship between a company’s stock price movement and the stock market index.
+If a stock on the S&P500 index has a beta of 2, historically, if the index moves up by 1 point, the stock is expected to increase by 2 points.
 This also works in the opposite direction.

 Beta can be used on an entire investment portfolio to understand the overall risk.

-Blue-Chip Stocks are enormous companies with excellent reputations for making money.
-Blue-Chip companies are often old, stable, and well-established companies such as Exxon-Mobil (XOM) or Apple (AAPL).
-Blue-Chip Stocks often have enormous market capitalizations and high share prices.
+Blue-chip stocks are enormous companies with excellent reputations for making money.
+Blue-chip companies are often old, stable, well-established companies such as Exxon-Mobil (XOM) or Apple (AAPL).
+Blue-chip stocks often have enormous market capitalizations and high share prices.

 Behavioral Investing, Behavioral Finance, or Behavioral economics is the belief that human psychology drives the markets.
 Behavioral Investors believe that all investment decisions are irrational.
 Many Behavioral Investors believe emotion is the main force behind investment decision-making.